Skip to content

 lango agent list # List all agents (built-in + user-defined)

-lango agent tools # Show tool-to-agent assignments
+lango agent tools # Show tool category availability from config

 Configuration